near/NEPs/specs/Standards/Storage.md

 // Payable method that receives an attached deposit of Ⓝ for a given account.
 // Requirements:
 // * `account_id`, if provided, must be a valid account name.
-// * The account sending the transaction must have enough Ⓝ to cover the deposit.
+// * The account sending the transaction must have enough Ⓝ to cover the
+//   deposit.
-// If `account_id` is omitted, the sender's account will receive the attached deposit for storage.
+// If `account_id` is omitted, the sender's account will receive the attached
+// deposit for storage.
 // Returns the AccountStorageBalance structure function storage_deposit(
     account_id: string|null
 ): AccountStorageBalance {}

-// Withdraws a specified amount of Ⓝ for a given account that was previously reserved for storage.
+// Withdraws a specified amount of Ⓝ for a given account that was previously
+// reserved for storage.
 // Requirements:
-// * `amount` must be less than or equal to the available storage balance for the sending account.
+// * `amount` must be less than or equal to the available storage balance for
+//   the sending account.
+Is sent as a string but represents an unsigned
+//   128-bit integer.
-// * The account must already be registered with the contract
+// * The calling account must already be registered with the contract
-// `amount`, as always, is sent as a string but represents an unsigned 128-bit integer.
 // Returns the AccountStorageBalance structure function storage_withdraw(
     amount: string